-- We all tend to be painfully aware of our weaknesses and don't need to be frequently reminded of them - Few people ever change from ceaseless pin pricking or nagging - See "The Grapefruit Syndrome" at the end of this document - The Savior taught - Matt 7:3-5
+- We all tend to be painfully aware of our weaknesses and don't need to be frequently reminded of them

+- Few people ever change from ceaseless pinpricking or nagging

+- Often it is best to let things be unsaid

+- GRAPEFUIT Syndrome

+- The Savior taught

+- Matt 7:3-5

-"And why beholdest thou the mote that is in thy brother's eye, but considerest not the beam that is in thine own eye?
+" And why beholdest thou the mote that is in thy brother's eye, but considerest not the beam that is in thine own eye?
 Or how wilt thou say to thy brother, Let me pull out the mote out of thine eye; and, behold, a beam is in thine own eye?
 Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother's eye."